-The building accommodates three retail units occupied by Little Fresh, Costa Coffee and Subway for patients, staff and visitors thereby bringing much needed revenue to the hospital.
+The building accommodates three retail units to be occupied by Amigo, Costa Coffee and Subway for patients, staff and visitors thereby bringing much needed revenue to the hospital.

 Delivered to the site in 19 modular sections, the building was erected in just three days despite the challenge of transporting and installing a 15m long x 4m chassis.

 Complex ground conditions included an existing live services tunnel beneath the development.
 The quick installation time meant that site works were kept to a minimum and air quality conditions were maintained – crucial for a healthcare environment.
 Final fit-out was conducted within 12 weeks keeping disruption to a minimum.